Anne Graham Lotz: Just Give Me Jesus revivals

-In the late 1990s, though AnGeL Ministries was growing, Lotz's personal life became very stressful.
+In the late 1990s, though AnGeL Ministries was growing, Lotz's personal life became stressful.
 Within two years, a hurricane devastated their property, her husband's dental office burned to the ground, their son was diagnosed with cancer and went through major surgery and radiation, all three of her children got married within an eight-month period, and her mother's health was failing, requiring multiple hospitalizations.
 Once again, Lotz turned to her study of Scripture for comfort.
 This time, she immersed herself in the Gospel of John and from that study, came her book Just Give Me Jesus.

 Having experienced personal renewal as the result of her study of John, Lotz felt called to begin offering Just Give Me Jesus revivals in major arenas, both domestically and internationally for women who seek inspiration in their walk with God.
 Though the revivals are aimed at teaching women, men are not turned away should they desire to come, and there is no admission charge for anyone.